April 13, 2023 | Net Health

 This regulation led to the adoption of more robust electronic billing systems, which improved the security of patient information.

-Evolution of Revenue Cycle Management
+Evolution of Revenue Cycle Management and Billing Processes

 In the early 2000s, with the adoption of electronic medical records (EMRs), revenue cycle management began to evolve rapidly.
 EMRs allowed healthcare providers to capture patient information more accurately, which improved the accuracy of billing and coding.